 Yoshimura exhaust pipes are the gold standard in high-performance motorcycle exhausts.
 From Yoshimura’s beginning in Japan in the middle of the 20th century to its expansion into the United States in the 70s to its rise as a worldwide name in top-end motorcycle exhaust systems, Yoshimura’s philosophy has revolved around the basic concept of uncompromising performance and superior aesthetics.

-It’s an approach that’s been successful for Yoshimura, both in the world of racing and in its innovative product development.
+It’s an approach that’s been successful for Yoshimura, both in the world of racing and in its innovative exhaust product development.
+You can now find Yoshimura Exhaust models for sale online at most any bike parts retailer.
 This site contains the history of Yoshimura’s success, as well as useful tips on where to find Yoshimura exhaust parts, manuals, and more.

 After the war, Yoshimura settled into civilian life, and in civilian life their wasn’t much demand for a military airplane mechanic.
 Instead, he applied his skills to another class of high-performance machine: the motorcycle.
 He founded his self-named company in 1954, and he made a living tuning motorcycles for American servicemen stationed in Japan.
 His shop was a family business, with his children working both in the front office and in the shop, and soon Hideo became known to his kids and his customers as “Pops.”

 By the beginning of the 1970s, Japanese bikes were becoming popular in the United States, and Pops saw an opportunity to expand his company into a bigger market.
 He moved to Los Angeles in 1971, and very quickly the reputation he’d earned in Japan was echoed by the reputation he established in America.
 He was 50 years old, and he was already known as one of the best bike tuners on two different continents.

 Yoshimura Exhaust & Racing History